Plombo/vcromclaim/README.md

   * If you want the game to give a home console experience (insert coin etc) use "jp-aes" or "XXX-patched-to-XX-aes" ROMs.
   * If you want to be able to set DIP switches, or to be able to access the sytem menu, use "jp-mvs" or "jp-mvs-patched-to-XX-mvs" ROMs.
   * If you want to have an experience as accurate as possible, use the "jp-mvs" or "jp-aes".
-  * As of now, there are audio issues, and the system menu is completley black (because SFIX is empty), if using an "XX-mvs", "XX-mvs-patched-to-XXX" or "XXX-patched-to-XX-mvs".
+  * As of now, there are audio issues, and the system menu is completely black (because SFIX is empty), if using an "XX-mvs", "XX-mvs-patched-to-XXX" or "XXX-patched-to-XX-mvs".
   * The system ROMs are not bound to a game, so you can use system ROMs exported from one game to any other NG game.

 * A lot of games have simply been modified for VC.